sonic-net/sonic-mgmt/tests/common/plugins/custom_skipif/README.md

 Below is described possibility of custom_skipif plugin usage.

 ##### Structure
-custom_skipif plugin allows to skip test cases dynamically based on GitHub issue or Platform
+custom_skipif plugin allows to skip test cases dynamically based on GitHub issue or Platform or Branch

 Plugin can use different issue/ticket systems: GitHub, Jira, Redmine etc.
 By default implemented only GitHub support.
 Jira, Redmine etc. can be implemented by users.